toondkn/ngrc/readme.md

     }])
 ```

-Using the component in your angular templates:
+Using the component in your angularjs templates:
 ```html
 <!-- SNIP -->
 <body ng-app="myApp">